Profit & Loss Report

 • Any principal repayments on loans

-To add more accuracy to the report you can select the Adjustments icon at the top right-hand corner of the screen.
+Select the Adjustments icon at the top right-hand corner of the screen.

 Livestock Adjustments: